Apress/firewalls-dont-stop-dragons/errata.md

 And be sure to setup/enable cloud backup!
 This should also let you sync your 2FA codes between devices (say, your iPhone and your iPad).

+NOTE: Any place you have a choice to use "Google Authenticator" as your authentication app will also work with Authy or LastPass Authenticator.
+Google Authenticator is sort of like "Kleenex" - it's a brand name for a general type of tool.

 One bonus for LastPass Authenticator: they have a one-touch approval which means you can skip entering the 6-digit PIN codes all the time.
 The downside is that you're putting both your password vault and your two-factor auth vault under one roof.
 I personally use Authy.

 ### Pro Tip: Print your two-factor QR codes